 - Excels primarily as a microphone for podcasts/radio.

 Shure PGA181 side-address cardioid polar pattern condenser microphone is designed for versatility.

-This design allows the PGA181 to be used dangling in front of a guitar cabinet, which is not recommended for top-address microphones such as the SM57.
+This design allows the PGA181 to be used dangling in front of a guitar cabinet, unlike top-address microphones like the SM57.

 It can be used with any loud sound source, even those with a maximum SPL of 138dB.

 The versatile mic, the PGA181, is a good choice if you are looking for a starter mic to start your music production project.

 - A $100 mic will not produce the same quality sound.